- How to get to Nikko from Tokyo

 Admission ¥4,800 (afternoon tickets available at ¥4,100)

 Tobu World Square is a unique theme park which provides you a fun experience with more than 100 of world-famous buildings including some UNESCO World Heritage Sites on the 1/25 scale.
-You can admire all the well-known architectures in smaller size, and feel as if you travelled around the world in a day!
+You can admire all the well-known structures and buildings in a smaller size, and feel as if you travelled around the world in a day!
 Every detail of each building is accurate and real, it is an impressive experience even for people who have seen the actual one in person before!

 Tobu World Square Official Website